Limpopo places to see | Limpopo Tourist Attractions | Limpopo Tourism

 The McNeil Clivia Collection

-This wild garden and a small stream is shaded by immense indiginous trees and are absolutely enchanting.
+This is one of South Africa's best-known Clivia collections.
+This wild garden and a small stream is shaded by immense indigenous trees and are absolutely enchanting.

 The collection started in 1962 when Gorden McNeil bought clivias from G.I.Blackbeard of Grahamstown in the Eastern Cape.
 He then planted these specimens in this shaded area in the Lekgalameetse Nature Reserve in the wild Drakensberg Escarpment.
 Here they flourished and variations were propagated using hand pollination, natural cross pollination and wind pollination.
+The plant concentration, the numbers of plants and the long period off establishment all makes for a great diversity.

 The blooming takes place from the end of August to the beginning of October.
-Appointments: 083 631 7153

-Niyani Tribal Village back to top
+Nyani Tribal Villageback to top

 Swadini Reptile Parkback to top